SAP-samples/build-apps-enablement/UseCaseBuddy_Tutorial/Customize/build-use-case-buddy-customize.md

   <!-- size:500px -->
   ![](visuals/postmessageformula.png)

-Formatted text on the Build COE
+Formatted text on the workspace.
 <!-- size:500px -->
   ![](visuals/postmessagerepo.png)

 Now Run the app and test the framework.

+Best practises to deploy the application.

+< Add here >